animina-dating/animina/README.md

 ## Enable Machine Learning features and servings

-To enable running ML features:
+By default the server starts with ML features enabled.
+To disable running ML features:
-  * set `ENABLE_ML_FEATURES` environment variable to true
+  * set `DISABLE_ML_FEATURES` environment variable to true
+  * ML dependecies are installed by default.
+If you wish to not install them run `DISABLE_ML_FEATURES=true mix deps.get`
-  * For example to start the phoenix server in dev mode with ML features run `ENABLE_ML_FEATURES=true iex -S mix phx.server`
+  * For example to start the phoenix server in dev mode without ML features run `DISABLE_ML_FEATURES=true iex -S mix phx.server`

 ## Thoughts about the Frontend